-The opportunities for careers are extensive.
-One out of every 12 jobs in the UK is in the creative sector, with employment growing faster here than in the rest of the economy.
+The opportunities for careers are extensive - one out of every 12 jobs in the UK is in the creative sectors, with employment growing faster here than in the rest of the economy.

 Extended degrees provide applicants with an alternative route into higher education.
-If you do not have traditional qualifications or cannot meet the entry requirements for an undergraduate degree, you may still be able to gain entry by completing an extended degree.
-Extended degrees include a Year 0, which is also known as a foundation year.
-Once you successfully complete your first year of study you will progress into Year 1 of an undergraduate degree.
+If you do not have traditional qualifications or cannot meet the entry requirements for an undergraduate degree, or if you want to improve your portfolio and make a more informed choice of progression, an extended degree might be right for you.
+Extended degrees include a Year 0, also known as a foundation year.
+Once you successfully complete your first year of study you can progress to year 1 of an undergraduate degree.